A Most Excellent Occasion at Buckingham Palace

 Over the past 16 years much happened on his watch as 14th Baron which has been described in his factitious novel A Baron's Tale and myriad other publications.
 What Gordon learnt and taught in the University world and a wee portion of the benefits arising from his publishing career have been deployed, through the arts, in support of Prestonpans as a recovering post-industrial community on the shores of the Forth.
 It was here his grandfather once briefly worked in the coal mine and where his 19th century maternal ancestors' family, the Parks, won The Open no less than seven times.

-As was to be expected, Gordon went to the Palace kilted and wearing his two feather entitlement as a feudal Baron with his son Mathew, 15th Baron [left], Avril Lady Lochnaw and son Julian, Baron of Dolphinstoun - pictured here in the Palace Courtyard after the Investiture and before a celebratory lunch at The Reform Club together with Laura, Lady Dolphinstoun.
+As was to be expected, Gordon went to the Palace kilted and wearing his two feather entitlement as a feudal Baron with his son Mathew, 15th Baron of Prestoungrange [left], Avril Lady Lochnaw and son Julian, Baron of Dolphinstoun - pictured here in the Palace Courtyard after the Investiture and before a celebratory lunch at The Reform Club together with Laura, Lady Dolphinstoun.

 Published Date: July 2nd 2014